gupta-harshal/news-app/README.md

 # News Generating App

+### The Backend response time might be slow as it is deployed on a free service called rendered wheras the frontend is deployed on vercel.

 In this appliacation my approach is to send the content from the json file to the backend and that will send it to the gemini-model to generate a summary of 50 words as i have sent it in the respone.
 The color palette of the website is picked from the colorhunt website and the UI is made by me.
 I have structured the code in such a way that further adaptions to the application can me made easily according to the demands of the user or the company.